 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to an abdominal aortic aneurysm.
+- Your symptoms, including any that may seem unrelated to an abdominal aortic aneurysm, and when they began

-- Write down key personal information, including a family history of heart disease or aneurysms.
+- Key personal information, including a family history of heart disease or aneurysms

 - What's the most likely cause of my symptoms?